VincentZ-42/epic-test-bot/README.md

   * [Dependences](#dependences)
   * [Usage](#usage)
   * [Future Improvements](#future-improvements)

+This project was originally created in March 2020 and reposted without personal personal information.

 ## Objective
- * Create a script that enters timed recuring message on webpage to farm gold, exp, and materials in virtual text game
  * Learn how to use Selenium to automate web testing applications
+ * Compete in a friendly virtual text game with friends
+ * Create a script that enters timed recuring message on webpage to farm gold, exp, and materials

 ## Dependences
  * Python version 3.7.7